laszukdawid/PyEMD/README.md

 IMFs_2D = emd2d(img)
 ```

+## F.A.Q

+### Why is EEMD/CEEMDAN so slow?
+Unfortunately, that's their nature.
+They execute EMD multiple times every time with slightly modified version.
+Added noise can cause a creation of many extrema which will decrease performance of the natural cubic spline.
+For some tweaks on how to deal with that please see [Speedup tricks](https://pyemd.readthedocs.io/en/latest/speedup_eemd.html) in the documentation.

 ## Contact

-Feel free to contact me with any questions, requests or simply to say
+Feel free to contact me with any questions, requests or simply to say *hi*.
-*hi*.
-It's always nice to know that I one's work have eased others and saved
+It's always nice to know that I've helped someone or made their work easier.
-someone's time.
-Contributing to the project is also acceptable.
+Contributing to the project is also acceptable and warmly welcomed.

 Contact me either through gmail (laszukdawid @ gmail) or search me through your
 favourite web search.